I’m just back from vacation over to Latvia, Austria and Italy and had a lot of time to do some extra reading and have a bunch of ideas for blogs.

-We’re here for the rest of the summer so if you are having any problems or know of a friend looking for help when their dentist is out of town, be sure to give us a call.
+We’re here for the rest of the summer so if you are having any problems or know of a friend looking for help or need a private dentist in your area be sure to give us a call.
 610-525-5497.

 We’ll be spending the summer right here in sunny downtown Rosemont

 I hope your summer vacations are as pleasant and relaxing as mine was.